Health and Fitness

 Each high school student is required to take 2 credits of Health and Fitness prior to graduation.
 In addition, all students have the opportunity to take additional classes throughout their high school experience.

-The focus of the high school program is on expanding the development of knowledge and skills necessary to take part in a health and active lifestyle.
+The focus of the high school program is to expand the knowledge and skills necessary to take part in a health and active lifestyle.
 Freshman students take part in the nationally recognized Fitness For Life program which includes both classroom-based lessons on a variety of health-related topics along with expanding their skills in a variety of leisure activities.

 The second required year of Health & Fitness provides a variety of classes designed to enhance individual fitness levels and expand knowledge and skills in leisure/recreational activities.
 Included are “group fitness” classes such as “Body Shape”, Yoga, Dance, Power Aerobics, and Weight Training.
 In addition students may enroll in a variety of classes related to recreational activities.